-16. CONSTRUCTION & PROCUREMENT
+18. CONSTRUCTION & PROCUREMENT

 - a.
-All projects must complete the SRDP Application Exhibit 10 Construction Cost Addendum included with the application.
+All projects must complete the HOME-ARP Application Exhibit 10 Construction Cost Addendum included with the application.
 The Construction Cost Addendum must be completed by an independent 3rd party architect, engineer, general contractor or local government personnel who will not bid on the project.
 It cannot be completed by the Applicant or a related party of the applicant. - b.
 Applicants must ensure that every entity awarded a contract is not on the list of Parties Excluded from Federal Procurement or Non-Procurement Programs as published by the U. S. General Services Administration and HUD Regional and Field Offices' Limited Denials of Participation lists located at SAM.gov. - c.
 Applicants must receive notice from SC Housing that an environmental review is complete and an Authority to Use Grant Funds notice from HUD (or other certification from SC Housing, if applicable) has been released before executing a construction contract, starting construction, or taking any physical actions on a site. - d.
 If the proposed project is already underway, all work must cease immediately once the application for funds has been made.
 No work or choice limiting actions may occur after the application submission date.
 Work may only recommence after an environmental review has been completed and an Authority to Use Grant Funds notification (or other certification from SC Housing, if applicable) has been received.
 Projects already underway are only eligible if they were started without the intent of using federal assistance. - e.
 Procurement for construction services must be performed using a competitive sealed bid process.
-Applicants must have an established procurement policy that is submitted as part of the application that describes compliance with:

-- Applicable state, local laws and regulations, along with Federal regulations 24 CFR Part 200.36 - 2.
-Regulations of Section 3, MBE/WBE, Minority Outreach requirements and Federal Labor Standards, if applicable - 3.
+Applicants must have an established procurement policy that is submitted as part of the application that describes compliance with: - 1.
+Applicable state, local laws and regulations, along with Federal regulations 24 CFR Part 200.36 - 2.
+Regulations of Section 3, MBE/WBE, Minority Outreach requirements and Federal Labor Standards, if applicable. - 3.
 A successful competitive sealed bid process should produce: - i.
 A minimum of three bids - ii.
-Bids from qualified general contractors who are licensed in the State of South Carolina. - iii.
-Bids submitted with line item costs. - 4.
-Acceptable bids that are no more than 10% higher or lower than the independent cost analysis or the work write-up approved by SC Housing. - 5.
+Bids from qualified general contractors who are licensed in the State of South Carolina.

+iii.
+Bids submitted with line item costs.

+- Acceptable bids that are no more than 10% higher or lower than the independent cost analysis (Exhibit 10) or the work write-up approved by SC Housing. - 5.
 Procurement transactions conducted in a manner to provide, to the maximum extent practical, open and free competition. - 6.
 Organizational and personal conflicts of interest as well as noncompetitive practices among contractors that may restrict or eliminate competition or otherwise restrain trade are prohibited. - 7.
 Solicitations that clearly set forth all requirements that the bidder shall fulfill in order for the bid to be evaluated by the recipient.
 Bidders must be informed of all the federal requirements the project will be subject to. - 8.
-Bid solicitations must be advertised on the South Carolina Business Opportunities (SCBO) website.
-Information on SCBO can be accessed at https://scbo.sc.gov/ - Contracts entered into only with responsible contractors who possess the potential ability to perform successfully under the terms and conditions of the proposed procurement.
+It is recommended that bid solicitations are advertised on the South Carolina Business Opportunities (SCBO) website.
+Information on SCBO can be accessed at https://scbo.sc.gov/ - 9.
+Contracts entered into only with responsible contractors who possess the potential ability to perform successfully under the terms and conditions of the proposed procurement.
 Consideration shall be given to such matters as contractor integrity, record of past performance, financial and technical resources or accessibility to other necessary resources. - 10.
-Award recipients are not allowed to act as their own general contractor or perform any contractual services on awarded projects. - 11.
+Award recipients are not allowed to act perform any contractual services on awarded projects. - 11.
+Contractors must use standard AIA contract documents and submit payment requests using AIA G702-1992 Application and Certification for Payment Forms. - 12.
 Any exceptions to procurement and contracting requirements must be approved in writing by SC Housing.